 Summer was over, and I had just returned from a one-year van life trip across Central Asia and the Middle East.

-While in Poland preparing to go back home in Ouarzazate, this travel to Yemen came up as a great opportunity.
+While in Poland preparing to go back home to Ouarzazate, this travel to Yemen came up as a great opportunity.
 Something I couldn’t refuse.« One day, I found some nice photos of Yemen on a friend’s Instagram account.

 I’m sure that Yemeni architecture fascinates you as much as it fascinates me.
 Images of Sanaa and Shibam mud-brick cities look like from another planet, and its exotic beauty is unique in the whole world.